temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 from shared import TASK_QUEUE_NAME
 ```

+The `uuid` module is used to generate a unique ID for each booking.
+The `Flask` module is used to set up the Flask API.
+The `Client` module is used to connect to the Temporal Service.

-Initialize the Flask app and set up the dependency injection for the Temporal client.
+Initialize the Flask app and set up the dependency injection for the Temporal Client.

 ```python
 app = Flask(__name__)